JPSS14/JPSS14/README.md

 Here are some ideas to get you started:
 -->
 - 📫 My [ portfolio ](https://jpss14.github.io/portfolio/index.html)!
-- 🔭 I’m currently working on olympic-register-react
+- 🔭 I’m currently working on react-panini-clone
 - 🌱 I’m currently learning React, Material UI and Typescript
 <!-- - 👯 I’m looking to collaborate on ... -->
 - 🤔 I’m looking for help with Node JS